sumugit/CoHHGN_plus/README.md

 This is our implementation for the paper:

-_Pseudo Session-based Recommendation with Hierarchical Embedding and Session Attributes_
+_Pseudo Session-based Recommendation with Hierarchical Embedding and Session Attributes [[arXiv link](https://arxiv.org/abs/2306.10029)]_

 Yuta Sumiya, Ryusei Numata, Satoshi Takahashi